 To Provide Charitable Support To America’s Military Service Men, Women, Canines And Their Families By Meeting Humanitarian Needs Beyond That Normally Provided By Department Of Defense.

 Dog Tags and Tails is a community driven 501( c)3 non profit organization formed to serve those who served through the benefits of canine-human connections.
 We offer a platform for local businesses, organizations, and community to join together in support of men, women, and canine military.

-Dog Tags and Tails will be launching a new Battle Buddy program Winter 2018.
+Dog Tags and Tails launched the Battle Buddy Program Winter 2018.
 What is a Battle Buddy?
 Quite simply, a companion dog to assist his or her partner throughout their journey of life.
-This program is offered to combat veterans of all branches of Armed Forces.
+This program is offered to all branches of Armed Forces who served in the line of duty.
 The dogs we provide will not be required to perform any specific tasks for a disability like service dogs are.
-Dog Tags and Tails will partner with local rescues who pull dogs from high kill shelters, pair the dogs with local veterans, pay for basic obedience Reward Based Marker training (to not only enhance the community with better trained dogs but also to prevent additional stress on the veteran and their families) , and cover the adoption fee.
+Dog Tags and Tails partners with local rescues, pairs the dog with a local veteran, pay for basic obedience Reward Based Marker training (to not only enhance the community with better trained dogs but also to prevent additional stress on the veteran and their families) , and cover the adoption fee.
 Together, we will give homeless dogs a second chance, while thanking our military families for their service.

 Dog Tags and Tails will do fundraisers throughout the year but all lead up to the main event… Freedom Famfest, a family fun community event supporting those who fought for our freedom.
 Net proceeds raised will provide the training and placing of Battle Buddies with local veterans.